 (3) An application under subregulation (1) must be accompanied by the documents and information referred to in regulation 10(1)(c) as if a reference in that paragraph to the nominated supervising officer were a reference to the proposed supervising officer.

-(4) The CEO must not amend the licence unless the CEO is satisfied the licence would have been granted under the Act section 208 or 209 if the proposed supervising officer had been the nominated supervising officer.
+(4) The CEO must not amend the licence unless the CEO is satisfied the licence would have been granted under section 16 or 17 if the proposed supervising officer had been the nominated supervising officer.

 [Regulation 11 amended in Gazette 1 Mar 2006 p.
 933; 8 Dec 2006 p.
-5372.]
+5372; 7 Aug 2007 p.
+4032.]

 12. Application for person to act in place of licensee or supervising officer